talmai/rpi-watchtower/README.md

 With watchtower you can update the running version of your containerized app simply by pushing a new image to the Docker Hub or your own image registry.
 Watchtower will pull down your new image, gracefully shut down your existing container and restart it with the same options that were used when it was deployed initially.

-For example, let's say you were running watchtower along with an instance of *centurylink/wetty-cli* image:
+For example, let's say you were running watchtower along with an instance of *awesomeproject/wetty-cli* image:

 ```
 $ docker ps
 CONTAINER ID   IMAGE                   STATUS          PORTS                    NAMES
-967848166a45   centurylink/wetty-cli   Up 10 minutes   0.0.0.0:8080->3000/tcp   wetty
+967848166a45   awesomeproject/wetty-cli   Up 10 minutes   0.0.0.0:8080->3000/tcp   wetty
-6cc4d2a9d1a5   centurylink/watchtower  Up 15 minutes                            watchtower
+6cc4d2a9d1a5   talmai/rpi-watchtower  Up 15 minutes                            watchtower
 ```

-Every few mintutes watchtower will pull the latest *centurylink/wetty-cli* image and compare it to the one that was used to run the "wetty" container.
+Every few mintutes watchtower will pull the latest *awesomeproject/wetty-cli* image and compare it to the one that was used to run the "wetty" container.
 If it sees that the image has changed it will stop/remove the "wetty" container and then restart it using the new image and the same `docker run` options that were used to start the container initially (in this case, that would include the `-p 8080:3000` port mapping).

 ## Usage

-Watchtower is itself packaged as a Docker container so installation is as simple as pulling the `centurylink/watchtower` image.
+The end goal is to have Watchtower be packaged as a Docker container so installation will be as simple as pulling the `talmai/rpi-watchtower` image.

 Since the watchtower code needs to interact with the Docker API in order to monitor the running containers, you need to mount */var/run/docker.sock* into the container with the -v flag when you run it.